yuanqing/charming/README.md

 ```

 - Charming also works when the given element contains other (possibly nested) DOM elements; any character that is inside a [text node](https://developer.mozilla.org/en-US/docs/Web/API/Text) in the given element will be wrapped.
-- For accessibility, Charming adds an `aria-label` attribute on the element and `aria-hidden` attributes on each of the inserted DOM elements.
+- For accessibility, Charming adds an `aria-label` attribute on the given element and `aria-hidden` attributes on each of the inserted DOM elements.

 ## API